Eligibility & Determination Unit

 Any Dallas County resident who is at least three (3) years of age and is believed to have one or more of the following may apply for a DID evaluation:

-Pervasive Developmental Disorder: Autism Spectrum Disorder, Asperger’s Disorder, Rett’s Disorder, Childhood Disintegrative Disorder, or Pervasive Developmental Disorder – NOS
+- Pervasive Developmental Disorder: Autistic Disorder, Asperger’s Disorder, Rett’s Disorder, Childhood Disintegrative Disorder, or Pervasive Developmental Disorder – NOS

 IDD is a developmental disability that is expected to be lifelong and to require ongoing services.
 The DMR rule defines IDD as “Significantly sub average general intellectual functioning existing concurrently with deficits in adaptive behavior and manifested during the developmental period (birth to 18 years of age)”.